 Let's see the new WAF in action.

-In this example, we’ll secure three applications for a hypothetical company: a blog, forum and an API.
+In this example, we’ll secure three applications for a hypothetical company: a blog, a forum, and an API.
 We will use the following domains:

 We will create one Access Rule, one Managed Rule, and one Rate Rule and share it across all applications.
 We will create a second Rate Rule used by the API application only.